Become a PA Historian!

 How to Save, Study and Share the story of PAs, our History, and Legacy

 This activity has been reviewed and approved for a maximum of 12 AAPA Category 1 CME credits by the AAPA Review Panel.

-Where: PA History Society – NCCPA Headquarters in Johns Creek, GA
+Where: The PA History Society and NCCPA offices located in Johns Creek, GA

 To register, please email firstname.lastname@example.org or call us at 678-417-8682

 Once the Boot Camp is filled, the first 24 participants will be notified and required to pay their registration fee within one week of notification.

 - Attain archival skills for research and study

 - Become an advocate for PA History and the profession